In-depth Analysis

 In this stage of the application, LoanBuilder will perform a hard credit inquiry.
 Note that this may have a small impact on your FICO score.
 After the credit check is completed and you get approved for a loan, you’ll be sent a contract.
 From there, you’ll just need to sign the contract electronically and you’ll receive the funds.

-On approval, WebBank – the bank accountable for originating PayPal loans – will deposit the funds into your checking account.
+On approval, WebBank – the bank accountable for originating PayPal Business Loans and legacy LoanBuilder loans – will deposit the funds into your checking account.
 If your loan is approved before 5 p.m.
-EDT on weekdays, you can expect the funds to transfer the next business day.
+ET on bank business days, you can expect the funds to transfer the next business day.
 If your approval process is completed later than 5 p.m., or during a weekend, the funding will probably take a little longer.

-LoanBuilder provides short-term loans ranging between $5,000 and $500,000 for periods from 13 to 52 weeks.
-The main reasons we recommend this PayPal business loan provider are its transparency and flexibility.
-Before you settle on certain loan terms, the lender lets you check your eligibility (by filling out a short questionnaire), review the terms of your prospective loan, and customize the offer to your liking.
+Before you settle on certain loan terms, the lender lets you check your eligibility by filling out a short questionnaire, review the terms of your prospective loan, and customize the offer to your liking.

 Although LoanBuilder’s short-term funding is a solid choice for those seeking quick financing solutions, it’s not the most cost-effective solution.
 However, borrowers on the hunt for the lowest-cost opportunities will surely be better off with a longer-term option.